Zenika/skillZ/README.md

 ### Run the hasura migrations

-Go to the hasura folder `cd hasura`
-Then:
- - You can use the npm package by doing `npx hasura-cli migrate apply` and `npx hasura-cli metadata apply`
+Run `npm hasura migrate apply` and `npm hasura metadata apply` to apply migrations and metadatas
- - You can also install it globaly `npm install --global hasura-cli`
- - Or install the binaries https://hasura.io/docs/latest/graphql/core/hasura-cli/index.html

 ### Create an env file